aws-samples/eks-workshop-v2/website/docs/security/kyverno/reports.md

 ---
-title : "Policy Reports in Kyverno" weight : 137
+title: "Policy Reports in Kyverno"
+sidebar_position: 137
 ---

 Kyverno includes [policy reporting](https://kyverno.io/docs/policy-reports/), using the open format defined by the Kubernetes Policy Working Group.
 Kyverno emits these policy reports when admission actions (CREATE, UPDATE, DELETE) are performed.
 These reports are also generated as a result of background scans that apply policies on existing resources.